-Actuaries deal with complex actuarial and financial concepts in multi-disciplinary teams, so it is vital that they can communicate these concepts clearly and effectively to a wider audience.
+Actuaries deal with complex concepts in multi-disciplinary teams, so it is vital that they can communicate clearly and effectively to a wider audience.
 This module helps students to develop the ability to present fundamental actuarial ideas and concepts clearly to a wide range of different recipients.
 Students will be expected to demonstrate effective communication skills using a variety of different media, including PowerPoint slide presentations, and formal/informal letters and e-mails.
-Exercises are based on real-world commercial situations, and there are two group exercises, one of which is assessed.
+Exercises are based on real-world commercial situations, and include group exercises.

-Students spend a period doing paid work in an organisation outside the University, usually in an industrial or commercial environment, applying and enhancing the skills and techniques they have developed and studied earlier during their degree programme.
-Employer evaluation, personal and professional reviews and on-line blogs are assessed.
+Students spend a year (minimum 44 weeks) period doing paid work in an organisation outside the University, in an industrial, commercial, public sector, or similar setting, applying and enhancing the skills and techniques they have developed and studied earlier during their degree course.

-Students spend a period of time doing paid work in an organisation outside the University, usually in an industrial or commercial environment, applying and enhancing the skills and techniques they have developed and studied in the earlier stages of their MSc programme.
+Students spend a year (minimum 44 weeks) doing paid work in an organisation outside the University, in an industrial, commercial, public sector or similar setting, applying and enhancing the skills and techniques they have developed and studied in the earlier stages of their degree course.

-Participation in this module is dependent on students obtaining an appropriate placement, for which support and guidance is provided through the School in the year leading up to the placement.
-It is also dependent on students completing the taught component of their studies.
-The University does not guarantee that every student will find a placement.
+Participation in the placement year, and hence in this module, is dependent on students obtaining an appropriate placement, for which support and guidance is provided through the CEMS Employability and Placements Team.
+It is also dependent on satisfactory achievement in their academic studies.

-Students who do not obtain a placement will be required to transfer to the appropriate programme without an Industrial Placement.
+Students who do not obtain a placement will be required to transfer to the appropriate course without an Industrial Placement.